Small Group Learning

 A Collaborative Learning Environment

-My students come from diverse professional backgrounds and a variety of disciplines.
+My students come from diverse professional backgrounds.
 The discussions we have about our work and the populations we serve provide a rich learning experience.
 My classes are really exciting for me because I learn so much from my students.

 Our Location